Duration: 4 years full time

 Biology helps us to understand the world around us – the way that plants and animals interact, the way that different living things evolve and adapt and our own role in the wider natural world.
 Biology at Royal Holloway, University of London gives you a sound understanding of the structure, function, evolution and diversity of living organisms and the interactions between them.

 On BSc Biology you will study a diverse range of biology modules, from molecular biology to learning the science to help overcome the challenges of climate change.
 You can choose a pathway to tailor your degree to your own biological interests from a huge range of options taught by experts in their fields, across the spectrum of ecology or molecular sciences.
+This degree is accredited by the Royal Society of Biology.

 You will learn on a biodiverse campus in reach of sites of special scientific interest and put your learning into practice through fieldwork opportunities.
 You will develop an understanding of how to design and analyse experiments and gain invaluable laboratory experience and data handling skills.